petsc/petsc/doc/docs/manual/performance.rst

    program, one should always leave at least a ten percent margin between the total memory a process is using and the physical size of the machine’s memory.
-One way to estimate the amount of memory used by given process is with the UNIX ``getrusage`` system routine.
+One way to estimate the amount of memory used by given process is with the Unix ``getrusage`` system routine.
 Also, the PETSc option ``-log_view`` prints the amount of memory used by the basic PETSc objects, thus providing a lower bound on the memory used.
 Another useful option is ``-malloc_view`` which reports all